NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

     .long 0
 ```

-1.1) The first question is: when writing Y86 assembly code, how to deference another structure with the second element in a structure?
+1.1) Here is the first question: how to deference another structure in a structure?

 Use pointer arithmetic.
 As an illustration, if we use `0x4(%esp)` to deference `struct ELE ele1 = {0x00a, xxx}` and `0x4(%esp)` also points to the first element: `val`, we use `0x8(%esp)` to deference `ele2`, because the length of each element is 4 bytes.